andrew/ultimate-awesome/README.md

 - [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
 Includes learning materials and other resources~.
 - [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
-- [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .